wp-plugins/wp-qr-code-login/readme.txt

 == Description ==

-Disclaimer: This plugin is currently in Beta.
-Please play with it, but don’t rely on it… yet.
-Feedback is most welcome!

 With this plugin you can make passwords a thing of the past*.
 All you need is your trusty smartphone with a QR Code reading app.

 *So you need to log in on your phone browser, but how often do you clear those browser cookies?